-In accordance with the provisions of § 141-17, the stopping, standing or parking of vehicles is prohibited at all times in the following locations:
+In accordance with the provisions of § 141-17, the stopping, standing or parking or vehicles is prohibited at all times, all vehicles in violation will be towed at the owner's expense, in the following locations:

+Name

+of

-Name of Street Side Location East Street [Added 1-18-2007 by L.L.
-No. 2-2007] East From the Skaneateles Village line to 25 feet north of the northern right-of-way of Cecil Arthur Road Hillside Drive [Added 5-17-2001 by L.L.
-No. 8-2001] Both From and including the southernmost end to a point 200 feet north of such southernmost end Jordan Road West From a point 100 feet south of the center line of Stump Road, west of Jordan Road, to a point 200 feet north of such center line of Stump Road Lacey Road [Amended 5-18-1992 by L.L.
-No. 1-1992] Both Between New York Route 41A and the waters of Skaneateles Lake O'Neill Lane Both Between the intersection of the center lines of O'Neill Lane and Frost Street to a point 200 feet southerly therefrom in the Town of Skaneateles
+Street Side Location

+East Street East From the Skaneateles Village line to 25 feet north of the northern right-of-way of Cecil Arthur Road Hillside Drive Both From and including the southernmost end to a point 200 feet north of such southernmost end Jordan Road West From a point 100 feet south of the center line of Stump Road, west of Jordan Road, to a point 200 feet north of such center line of Stump Road Lacey Road Both Between New York Route 41A and the waters of Skaneateles Lake Mill Road Both Heading north on Mill Road starting at 1350 feet from Old Seneca Turnpike ending at 1,525 feet.
+Beginning again at 1,750 feet, ending at 2,200 feet from Old Seneca Turnpike Mill Road Both Heading south on Mill Road staring at 1,800 feet from Crow Hill Road and ending at 2,000 feet.
+Beginning again at 2,050 feet ending at 2,875 feet O'Neill Lane Both Be,tween the intersection of the center lines of O'Neill Lane and Frost Street to a point 200 feet southerly therefrom in the Town of Skaneateles